Harriet Miers: Supreme Court nomination and withdrawal

 President George W. Bush nominates Harriet Miers on October 3, 2005.

 On July 1, 2005, Supreme Court Justice Sandra Day O'Connor announced her intention to retire upon the confirmation of a successor.
 Bush appointed Miers as head of the search committee for candidates.
 On July 19, Bush nominated John Roberts to replace O'Connor.
-However, several weeks later, Chief Justice William Rehnquist died of thyroid cancer.
-Bush then withdrew Roberts from consideration as O'Connor's replacement, instead nominating Roberts to fill the Chief Justice vacancy.
+Several weeks later, Chief Justice William Rehnquist died of thyroid cancer.
+Bush then withdrew Roberts from consideration as O'Connor's replacement, instead nominating him for Chief Justice.
 The Senate confirmed Roberts on September 29.

-Meanwhile, Bush considered nominating Miers as O'Connor's successor, factoring into account bipartisan suggestions by Senators Arlen Specter and Patrick Leahy, that the nominee should come from outside the appellate court system.
-This caused several commentators to draw parallels with the 2000 election, when Dick Cheney, the head of Bush's vice-presidential search committee, was ultimately selected as the running mate.
+Meanwhile, Bush considered nominating Miers as O'Connor's successor, factoring in suggestions by Senators Arlen Specter and Patrick Leahy that the nominee should come from outside the appellate court system.
+This caused several commentators to draw parallels with the 2000 election, when Dick Cheney, the head of Bush's vice-presidential search committee, was selected as the nominee.

 On October 3, 2005, Bush nominated Miers to serve as an associate justice of the Supreme Court, saying, "Harriet Miers will be the type of judge I said I would nominate: a good conservative judge."
-Miers's nomination was criticized by people of various political views for the fact that she had never served as a judge at any level, her perceived lack of intellectual rigor, her close personal ties to Bush, and her lack of a clear record on issues likely to be encountered as a Supreme Court Justice.
+Miers's nomination was criticized by people of various political views because she had never served as a judge at any level, was perceived to lack intellectual rigor, had close personal ties to Bush, and had no clear record on issues she would likely encounter as a Supreme Court Justice.
 Many notable conservatives vigorously criticized her nomination, and numerous conservative groups normally considered part of Bush's political base planned to mount an organized opposition campaign.

-Miers met with the Senate Judiciary Committee after her nomination and in those meetings she was ill-prepared and uninformed on the law.
-Senator Tom Coburn told her privately that she "flunked" and "[was] going to have to say something next time."
+Miers met with the Senate Judiciary Committee after her nomination and was widely deemed ill-prepared and uninformed on the law.
+Senator Tom Coburn told her privately that she "flunked" and was "going to have to say something next time".
 Miers had difficulty expressing her views and explaining basic constitutional law concepts.
-Miers had no experience in constitutional law and did not have extensive litigation experience; at her Texas law firm, she had been more of a manager.
-In addition, Miers had rarely handled appeals and did not understand the complicated constitutional questions senators asked of her.
-To White House lawyers, Miers was "less an attorney than a law firm manager and bar association president."
+She had no experience in constitutional law and little litigation experience; at her Texas law firm, she had been more of a manager.
+In addition, Miers had rarely handled appeals and did not understand the complicated constitutional questions senators asked her.
+To White House lawyers, Miers was "less an attorney than a law firm manager and bar association president".